 The climate in Bhutan varies with elevation, from subtropical zones in the south to temperate zones in the central to polar zones in the north.
 The country experiences five major seasons: spring, summer, monsoon, autumn and winter.
 The great geographical diversity combined with an equally diverse climatic condition contributes to Bhutan’s outstanding range of biodiversity.
 The inner Himalayas experience a temperate climate.
 Most places are pleasant all the year round with cool nights.
 The northern mountain ranges are snow-clad and cold throughout the year.
 The peaks are sources of our rivers which drain into the Indian plains.
 The mountains also act as a barrier to the cold winds and regulates the monsoon wind patterns.
 The average annual rainfall is 1,000 mm, but precipitation varies by eco-climatic zones.
 Thimphu on average experiences 650 mm of annual rainfall.

-There is no severe seasonal constraint on traveling in and through Bhutan.
-Even in severest winter months (December and January) are bright sun and splendid views.
-Summer months are humid with overcast days, occasional landslides and road blocks.
-But, the monsoon rains spread the pleasantness of lush green vegetation as well.
+There is no seasonal constraint on traveling in Bhutan.
+Even in the severest winter months (December and January) there is a bright sun and splendid views.
+Summer months are humid and overcast with occasional landslides and road blockages.

 The best seasons to visit Bhutan are during spring (March-May) and autumn (September-November).
-These seasons also mark the celebrations of festive occasions across the country.
+These seasons marks the beginning of many festivals occurring throughout the country.
 The spring is a flowering season.
-The autumn season offer clearest skies and best views of the magnificent mountains and beautiful valleys.
-Bhutan, nevertheless, can be visited the whole year round.
+The autumn season offer the clearest skies and best views of the magnificent mountains and beautiful valleys.
+Nonetheless, one can visit Bhutan anytime during the year.